davidgfitzgerald/time-tracker/dev/log.md

 practice/production I would not publically publish this potentially sensitive information.

+## Mon 16th

+On lunch at work set up the project on work laptop and actually got it running without much of an issue.

+I did accidentally delete `+page.server.js` and not quite sure how I managed that!

+Starting to refactor the design for the timeblock display.

 ## Sun 15th

 Worked on front end code to display time blocks overlaid onto a calendar style view.